 This section of the pancreas consists of islet cells which create and release hormones into the bloodstream.
-2 of the main hormones being insulin, to manage & lower blood sugars, and glucagon.
+Two of the main hormones being insulin, to manage & lower blood sugars, and glucagon.

-On the other side we have the exocrine glands producing enzymes for digestion of proteins, carbohydrates & fats.
-The exocrine function makes up about 95% of the pancreas… this means the endocrine function is around 5%, & the “faulty” part of it which led to our diagnosis is the inability to produce insulin hormones, so essentially around 2.5% of our pancreas has led to us working butts off every day, trying to find answers & making crucial decisions to work with diabetes 24/7.
+On the other side we have the exocrine glands producing enzymes for the digestion of proteins, carbohydrates and fats.
+The exocrine function makes up about 95% of the pancreas… so this means the endocrine function is around 5%.
+The “faulty” part of it, which led to our diagnosis, is the inability to produce insulin hormones, so essentially around 2.5% of our pancreas has led to us working butts off every day, trying to figure out answers & making crucial decisions to work with diabetes 24/7.

-While we’ve every right to be ticked off at the slacking endocrine part of the pancreas – which sympathetically was attacked by the immune system – it also makes me stop & think:
+While we’ve every right to be ticked off at the half-slacking endocrine part of the pancreas – which, sympathetically, was attacked by the immune system – we can also spare a moment to stop & think:

 All this incredible work is going on right inside of us, every second; from every breath to every heartbeat, to give us this something-of-a-miracle opportunity called life!